ximdex/ximdex/README.md

 * Ximdex Core Requirements
   ------------------------
   -  A Unix based system with PHP(>= 5.3, and some extra modules), Apache 2 webserver (with modules described in the installation guide) and MySQL(>= 5.1) database.
-  -  In the client side: Firefox (>= 5.0) with Javascript and cookies enabled.
+  -  In the client side: a modern web browser (chrome, firefox) with Javascript and cookies enabled.
   -  An internet connection if you want to use automatic recommendations (as semantic annotations) or publishing into the cloud.

 * Ximdex developer's guide